alchemydc/musemeter/memory-bank/progress.md

 - Implemented making Boulder, CO the default city on page load (unless stored in local storage).

 ## What's Left to Build
-- Input validation for the search parameter(s) prior to the api_server making requests
+- Input validation for the search parameter(s) prior to the api_server making requests.
-- Allow user to "like" an event and store the like status in LocalStorage (for now)
+- Allow user to "like" an event and store the like status in LocalStorage (for now).
-- Allow the user to filter events by event type (eg music/concert, sports, film, etc.)
+- Allow the user to filter events by event type (e.g., music/concert, sports, film, etc.).
 - Rework the search functionality to be less US-centric.
 - Implement the backend services for user authentication, music event discovery, and Spotify integration.
 - Develop the UI for the web and mobile app.
 - Integrate with third-party APIs for music events and Spotify.
+- Monitor API rate limits and optimize caching strategies.
-- Deploy the app to Vercel.
+- Update documentation to reflect the migration to Vercel serverless functions.

 ## Current Status
 - Memory bank initialized.